milanbargiel/boilerplate/readme.md

 # Frontend Boilerplate:
-### Monitor Nunjucks-, Sass-, JS-, Image-files for change
+### Monitor Handlebars-, Sass-, JS-, Image-files for change

 **When Nunjucks-File changes:**
-- build html files from templates and partials
+- Build html files in dist folder from templates and partials
 - Reload Browser

-**When Sass file changes:**
+**When Scss file changes:**
+- Lint Scss and output errors in console
-- Compile Sass to Css
+- Compile Scss to Css and copy to dist folder
 - add Vendor prefixes
 - Reload Browser

 **When JS file changes:**
+- Copy to dist folder
 - Reload Browser

 **When Image file changes:**
-- Optimize Image
+- Optimize Image and copy to dist folder
 - Reload Browser

-### Sketch of Folder structure
+### Folder structure after building files
 ```bash
 ├── dev
 |   ├── images